-IT IS NOT SAFE TO USE COOKING APPLIANCES FOR COMFORT HEATING

-Cooking appliances need fresh air for safe operation.
-Before operation

-- 1. Open overhead vent or turn on exhaust fan. - 2.
-Open window

-FAILURE TO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY.
+IT IS NOT SAFE TO USE COOKING APPLIANCES FOR COMFORT HEATING Cooking appliances need fresh air for safe operation.
+Before operation 1.
+Open overhead vent or turn on exhaust fan.
+2. Open window FAILURE TO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY.

 Unlike large homes, the oxygen supply inside a recreational vehicle is limited due to its size.
-To avoid danger of asphyxiation, provide proper ventilation when using the gas rangetop.
-It is especially important not to use the gas range top for comfort heating.
-Danger of asphyxiation is greater when gas appliances are used for long periods of time in confined spaces.
+To avoid danger of asphyxiation, provide proper ventilation when using the gas rangetop or gas oven.
+It is especially important not to use the gas oven and range top for comfort heating.
+Danger of asphyxiation is greater when these appliances are used for long periods of time.